youngjeong46/travel-recommender-app/README.md

 ![alt="screenshot"]()

 This is a source code for the flask app I created.
-The app receives user info about a listing, or a potential listing, on AirBnB, and predicts the probability of it receiving a 5-star ratings on AirBnB.
-The app will also suggest one amenity addition that will give the biggest probability boost.
+The app recommends a hotel based on the traveler's description of their ideal vacation.
 You can see the application in action [here]().

-This is based on a classification project I did on predicting whether an AirBnB listing in Seattle will receive a 5-star ratings or not.
-The github repo for the project is [here](https://github.com/youngjeong46/vacation-recommender), and the blog post on the project can be found [here]("").
+This is based on a Natural Language Processing project I did on about 90000 TripAdvisor Hotel reviews of various vacations destinations.
+The github repo for the project is [here](https://github.com/youngjeong46/travel-recommender), and the blog post on the project can be found [here]("").